 Whitney is a Chicago-based graphic designer and game designer with over ten years of web and print design experience.
 They have worked for places including Literary Death Match and Autostraddle, and have designed games on topics including LGBTQ healthcare.
 Whitney is a Ph.D.
 Candidate at Northwestern University, where they teach film, video game, and media studies classes to college students.
 Visit Whitney's website at whitneypow.com.

-Ian is a game designer and academic living in Iowa City.
-He has designed educational games on topics like public transit and journalism, and pursued research on the history of games, computers, and social science.
-A PhD candidate in Screen Cultures at Northwestern University, Ian has presented at numerous academic conferences, and taught courses on film and digital media.
-In his free time, he sings to his dog.
+Quinn is a game designer and academic living in Iowa City.
+They have designed educational games on topics like public transit and journalism, and pursued research on the history of games, computers, and social science.
+A PhD candidate in Screen Cultures at Northwestern University, Quinn has presented at numerous academic conferences, and taught courses on film and digital media.
+In their free time, they sing to their dog.

 Philip is a University of Chicago alum living back in his hometown of Atlanta, GA.
 He has worked on serious games of all types with topics including public health, sexual misconduct, and general STEM interest.
 He also has extensive experience as a videographer and editor.
 He spends a fair amount of time practicing baking while contemplating grad school.